top of page

 • Confirm your phone number and email address.

-• If you have any existing drawings of your home, please email them to me.
-Basic plans may have been prepared by an Estate Agent, or Building Control might have drawings from a previous application.
+• If you have any existing drawings of your home, email them to me.
+Basic plans may have been prepared by an Estate Agent for instance, or Building Control / Planning Service may have drawings on file if a previous application had been submitted.

 4 Stages a Homeowner Should Know When Extending | By GT Building Design